 About the Author - Coral Anika Theill

-This page is dedicated to "trauma survivors" and "Mothers of Lost Children" and originated in April 2013 after the publication of my memoir, BONSHEA Making Light of the Dark.
+This page is dedicated to "trauma survivors," protective mothers and "Mothers of Lost Children" and originated in April 2013 after the publication of my memoir, BONSHEA Making Light of the Dark.

-Thanks to you and those who share my daily postings, Bonshea Making Light of the Dark, receives over 100,000 views per month.
+Thanks to you and those who share my daily postings, Bonshea Making Light of the Dark facebook page, receives over 20,000,000 views per month.

 "It has been said, time heals all wounds.
 I do not agree.
 The wound remains.
 In time the mind, protecting its sanity, covers them with scar tissue and the pain lessens.
 But it is never gone.”